 Table of Contents

 This feature is designed to work on most web videos.
-Though some videos will not display the blue toggle hovering over it.
+Though some videos will not display the toggle hovering over it.
 We only show it for videos that include an audio track, and that are also of sufficient size and play length.

-The blue toggle doesn't appear when a video is on full screen.
+Note that the toggle doesn't appear when a video is on full screen.

 Another way to access Picture-in-Picture is via the context menu.
 If right-click on a web video, you’ll sometimes see the media context menu that looks like this: